cvhciKIT/sloth/doc/containers.rst

 Default Containers
 ==================

-A few containers are included in sloth.
+A few containers are included in Sloth.
 They can be found in the module ``sloth.annotations.container``.
-In the default configuration, these containers are included for their respective default filename patter.
+In the default configuration, these containers are included for their respective default filename pattern.

 JsonContainer
 -------------